accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 int threePlusFive = sum(3, 5);
 ```

 The above code declares two variables, `three` and `five` and give them initial values of 3 and 5.
-We then declare another variable `threePlusFive` and we set the value to the returned result of `sum(3, 5)`.
+We then declare another variable `threePlusFive` and we set the value to the returned value of `sum(3, 5)`.

 ### Abstraction